ApproxEng/approxeng.task/_sources/menu.rst.txt

     :members: get_menu_action, display_menu
     :noindex:

-As an example, let's suppose we're using approxeng.input as the input library, and that we've put the controller object into the world as a resource called joystick.
+As an example, let's suppose we're using ``approxeng.input`` as the input library, and that we've put the controller object into the world as a resource called ``joystick``.
 The implementation of the :meth:`~approxeng.task.menu.MenuTask.get_menu_action`  might look like this:

 .. code-block:: python